Enhanced management baseline in Azure

 - With the options presented, you can create or manage runbooks, schedules, and other automated remediation functionality.

-Azure Security Center also plays an important part in your protect-and-recover strategy.
+Microsoft Defender for Cloud also plays an important part in your protect-and-recover strategy.
 It can help you monitor the security of your machines, networks, storage, data services, and applications.

-Azure Security Center provides advanced threat detection by using machine learning and behavioral analytics to help identify active threats targeting your Azure resources.
+Microsoft Defender for Cloud provides advanced threat detection by using machine learning and behavioral analytics to help identify active threats targeting your Azure resources.
 It also provides threat protection that blocks malware and other unwanted code, and it reduces the surface area exposed to brute force and other network attacks.

-Azure Security Center is offered in two tiers: Free and Standard.
+Microsoft Defender for Cloud is offered in two tiers: Free and Standard.
 Features like security recommendations are available in the Free tier.
 The Standard tier provides additional protection like advanced threat detection and protection across hybrid cloud workloads.

 Try Standard tier for free for your first 30 days